Zac-Baker91/Zac-Baker91/README.md

 *The primary purpose of this profile is to display code examples to prospective employers.
 It also serves as storage for my personal projects.*

 **School Repo**
-: *some my code from undergraduate studies*
+: *some of my code from undergraduate studies*

 **Other Repos**
-: *repos for things I work on in my free-time*
+: *repos for things I'm work on in my free-time*

 ### Contacts 📫